aloysius-pgast/bittrex-signalr-client/doc/api.md

 If a watchdog is enabled and _timeout_ is detected, _timeout_ event will be triggered.
 If _reconnect_ is _false_ for this watchdog, client will need to reconnect manually

+Watchdog will check for timeout every _timeout / 10_.
+This means that will be detected between _timeout_ ms and _timeout ms + 10%_.

+Do not set timeout value *too low* : setting value to _5 min_ will ensure timeout will be detected between _5 min_ and _5 min 50 sec_, while checking for timeout _every 50 seconds_

 # Reconnection

 Method _reconnect(immediate)_ should be called upon receiving _terminated_ event